 Product management has always been a popular topic.
-In fact, it’s so popular that numerous product people shared their experiences, expertise, and even their memories of product management in hundreds of blog posts and books.
-However, out of all resources, one that has always been under the spotlight was Gayle Lackman’s Cracking the PM Interview.
+In fact, it’s so popular that numerous product people shared their experiences, expertise, and even their memories of product management in hundreds of blog posts and product management books.
+But out of all these resources, one that has always been under the spotlight was Gayle Lackman’s Cracking the PM Interview.

 One big disclaimer before we begin our review: Please be aware that all of the views shared here are the Product Gym staff’s personal opinions and don’t necessarily reflect everyone’s views.